FriendsOfCake/crud/docs/listeners/api.rst

     }
   }

-Attach it using components array, this is recommended if you want to attach it to all controllers, application wide
+Attach it using components array, this is recommended if you want to attach it to all controllers, application wide.

 .. code-block:: php